AsiganTheSunk/python-torcurl/README.md

 ### Dependencies

-The following list of libraries are needed to make galung-project work.
+The following list of libraries are needed to make python-torcurl work.

 * [beautifulsoap4][beautifulsoap4_link]
+* [fakeuseragent][fakeuseragent_link]
+* [pycurl][pycurl_link]

 ### Installation

-Go to the main folder of galung-project and run setup.py.
-This will download and install all the dependecies found on the requirements.txt, so the sotfware can function propperly.
+Go to the main folder of python-torcurl and run setup.py.
+This will download and install all the dependecies found on the requirements.txt, so the sotfware can function properly.

 ```
 beautifulsoup4==4.5.3
+fakeuseragent==
+pycurl==

 ```